This locomotive was built in 1944, to a Hunslet Engine Company design, by Robert Stephenson & Hawthorn for the Ministry of Defence.

 The early history of this locomotive is not well documented, but the following information is available.

-- The locomotive was delivered new to the Longmoor Military Railway in Hampshire.
+Its next move was in October 1946 when it was relocated to the Longmoor Military Railway in Hampshire.
 This line was built to train soldiers on aspects of railway construction and operation.
-Here the locomotive became WD 152 Rennes.
-Some of the Austerity locomotives were only stored there rather than utilised.

-- The military service of the locomotive ended in 1959 when it was resold to the Hunslet Engine Company in November 1960.
+The military service of the locomotive ended in 1959 when and it was sold to the Hunslet Engine Company in November 1960.

 The locomotive was one of fifteen that were sold to the Hunslet Engine Company who rebuilt it.
 The rebuild was the result of a bid to meet stringent restrictions on smoke emissions.